✔ No account fees or minimums ✔ Up to 4.20% APY

 6. Reducing Debt If Possible

-You might also seek guidance from a nonprofit like the National Foundation for Credit Counseling, or NFCC.
+If you’re struggling with debt and can’t see a light at the end of the tunnel, you might also seek guidance from a nonprofit like the National Foundation for Credit Counseling, or NFCC.

 7. Cutting Out Unnecessary Expenses

 Anything you don’t need to live is technically an unnecessary expense.
-You might try minimizing purchases by avoiding those things that aren’t vital.
+You might try minimizing purchases in certain categories that aren’t vital.
 Depending on what your budget looks like, that might include new clothes, electronics, online shopping, or anything else that doesn’t add positive value to your life in some way.
+The more unnecessary expenses you can cut out, generally the better when aiming for financial minimalism.

 8. Living Below Your Means